 In your digital landscape, think of your website as the centre of it all.
 That’s the place where all the resulting effects of your digital effort converge.

 One thing people don’t get right is that search engines don’t actually look at your website the same way you do.
-As far as web crawlers go, your site’s aesthetics, typography, and other trivialities we tend to be so hang up on don’t mean a thing.
+As far as web crawlers go, your site’s aesthetics, typography, and other trivialities we tend to be so hung up on don’t mean a thing.

 That’s the case even with the impressive degree of progress made in crawling technology.

-That means, as a web owner concerned about your SEO ranking, it’s always wise to ensure that all your content is both published and and displayed in HTML text.
+That means, as a web owner concerned about your SEO ranking, it’s always wise to ensure that all your content is both published and displayed in HTML text.

 It’s to be however noted that there exists a number of formatting methods that can come in handy to those looking to achieve greater visual displays despite limiting their texts to HTML formatting.